 - a curriculum vitae

 - a letter of motivation

 - one or more academic references

-Please indicate your specific area of interest within the Hague Conference (international protection of children, family and property relations, international legal co-operation and litigation, or international commercial and financial law) and refer, if applicable, to a specific Convention or current project.
-Please also identify your desired dates for an internship.
+Applicants should indicate their specific area of interest within the Hague Conference (international protection of children, family and property relations, international legal co-operation and litigation, or international commercial and financial law) and refer, if applicable, to a specific Convention or current project.
+Please also specify the desired dates for an internship.

 Duties of the intern

 - carry out basic research on particular points of private international law or comparative law, relevant either to the operation of existing Hague Conventions or to the future work of the Hague Conference;